matthiasn/talk-transcripts/Hickey_Rich/AreasOfInterestForClojuresCore.md

 [Audience member] So print-dup currently, like it, you know, it spits out the classes [inaudible] and the tag, it replaces that, does kind of -

 [Rich] Well, so there's a different reason for, I mean, print-dup is used for a bunch of different reasons.
-If for some reason you super cared - so semantically, there's no difference between array map and hash map, this is a hash map, this is an array map.
+If for some reason you super cared - so semantically, there's no difference between array map and hash map, persistent hash map, persistent array map.
 So it would only be that you somehow cared that you would be using print-dup for that.
 The other real reason to having print-dup, is like, for things like, well, no actually, you don't need it for strings either.
 Yeah, that's basically the thing, that where there's some polymorphic nature to what you're supplying.
 And you don't want to have it erased by the round-tripping.
 I think print-dup is inherently a non-portable concept.
-But certainly any use of print-dup, or [inaubible] so - also people use print-dup because they want something like more concise for the human interactions, and something really verbose, constructive, otherwise.
+But certainly any use of print-dup, or so - also people use print-dup because they want something like more concise for the human interactions, and something really verbose, constructive, otherwise.
 Yeah, this is definitely better than that.
-And it's way better than #=. #= is strictly a known stopgap thing, and there's a reason why it's a secret.
+And it's way better than #=.
+I mean #= is strictly a known stopgap thing, and there's a reason why it's a secret.
 A really great secret at this point.

 [Laughter from audience]